hydrusnetwork/hydrus/docs/running_from_source.md

 === "Windows"

     First of all, you will need to install Python.
 Get 3.8.x or 3.9.x [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available to your Windows.

+    If you are on 3.10.x, that's ok--run the 'advanced' setup later on and choose the newer OpenCV.

 === "Linux"